The early years

-When US-based hip hop group Run DMC released “my adidas” it was about setting the record straight about hard working people in troubled neighbourhoods and about pure enthusiasm about their sneakers. adidas itself only found out about this love story when the band held up the 3-Stripes shoes during a concert in front of 40.000 fans – one of these concertgoers was an adidas employee.
+When US-based hip hop group Run DMC released “my adidas” it was about setting the record straight about hard working people in troubled neighborhoods and about pure enthusiasm about their sneakers. adidas itself only found out about this love story when the band held up the 3-Stripes shoes during a concert in front of 40.000 fans – one of these concertgoers was an adidas employee.
 The song became a hit and Run DMC and adidas unexpected and unique partners.
 This merge of art and sports not only set the everlasting street fashion trend off but also marked the birth of non-athletic promotions in the sporting goods industry.

 Horst Dassler’s sudden death in 1987, two years after his mother Käthe passed away, meant troubled waters for adidas.
 In 1989, adidas became a stock corporation and Adi Dassler's daughters sold their shares in 1990.
 After the Dassler family exited the company, it is changing leadership and questionable strategic decisions that caused a record loss in 1992 and brought the company near bankruptcy.
 But who does not love a comeback story?

 A sleeping giant’s new master

 Robert Louis-Dreyfus.
 The new CEO made an almost impossible job seem easy.
 Together with his partner Christian Tourres, he understood that the almost bankrupt adidas did not need to be reinvented, it simply needed a new direction.
-He turned the sleeping giant from a sales- to a marketing-driven company and steers adidas back on the growth path.
+He turned the sleeping giant from a sales- to a marketing-driven company and steered adidas back on the growth path.
 In 1995, six years after becoming a corporation, adidas went public and its new marketing slogan could not sum it up better: “We knew then, we know now”.

 Innovation never sleeps

 While the company was still dealing with financial challenges, a new marketing team refocused adidas on what it has been known for years: making athletes better.
 Some of the most famous adidas innovations, such as Torsion (1989), the Equipment concept (1991), the Streetball campaign (1992), and the Predator football boot (1994), were born in this era.

 A new team member – Salomon joined the gang